moss-xyz/matplotlib-map-utils/README.md

 - If `projection` is set to `dx`, `custom`, or `axis`, then values for `max` and `major_mult` are interpreted as being in _the units of the x or y axis_ (so a `max` of 1,000 will result in a bar equal to 1,000 units of the x-axis (if orientated horizontally))

-The intent of these additional methods is to provide an alternative interface for defining the bar, in the case of non-standard projections, or for non-cartographic use cases (in particular, this is inspired by the `dx` implementation of `matplotlib-scalebar`, which).
+The intent of these additional methods is to provide an alternative interface for defining the bar, in the case of non-standard projections, or for non-cartographic use cases (in particular, this is inspired by the `dx` implementation of `matplotlib-scalebar`).
 However, this puts the onus on the user to know how big their bar should be - you also cannot pass a value to `unit` to convert!
 Note you can provide custom label text to the bar via the `labels` and `units` arguments (ex. if you need to label "inches" or something).

 </details>